RiiaC/Blog_Obsidian/content/Crafts/Supplies/yarns/Blue superwash wool.md

 projects:
   - Socks from Hjalmar
 ---
-What was left after Hjalmar made me the beautiful socks to wear with my knee britches, which he gave me on [[2025-12-28 socks and hatracks]]
+What was left after Hjalmar made me the beautiful socks to wear with my knee britches, which he gave me on [[2025-12-28 socks and hat-racks]]
 ![[2025-12-28 blue superwash wool.jpg]]

 ![[2025-12-28 yarn label.jpg]]